A Doll's House (1992 film)

 A Doll's House is a 1992 videotaped television production of the 1879 play of the same name by Henrik Ibsen.
-It was directed by David Thacker and first broadcast on BBC 2 on 21 November 1992, and was later shown on PBS's Masterpiece Theatre in the United States.
+It was directed by David Thacker and first broadcast on BBC 2 on 21 November 1992, and was later shown on PBS's Masterpiece in the United States.

-Plot summary
+Plot

-Torvald and Nora Helmer are married in Norway for eight years with three children.
+Torvald and Nora Helmer are married in Norway for eight years with three kids.
 Nora comes home from shopping for Christmas and the husband admonishes her for over spending.
 He expresses his love for his 'songbird' and gives her some extra money.
 Torvald is the man of the house and Nora only wants to please him.
 They have a sick friend Dr. Rank who visits daily.

 An old friend of Nora comes for a visit.
 Kristine is now a widow and in need of a job.
 She hopes Nora will help her to get work at the bank where Torvald has just been promoted.
 Nora tells Kristine that no one takes her seriously but she has a secret.
-To save her sick husband's life, she borrowed money to afford a one year trip to Italy for treatment.
+To save her sick husband's life, she borrowed money to afford a one-year trip to Italy for treatment.
 For years she has been paying back the money without her husband's knowledge.

 Nils Krogstandt visits Nora and he too wants her to influence her husband this time to not fire him at the bank.
 Krogstandt lent Nora the money and she forged her dying father's signature on the IOU.
 He threatens to expose the loan to her husband and to bring criminal charges of forgery.
 Being blackmailed Nora feels hopeless but tries to get Krogstandt's job protected.
 She hints to her husband that Nils will spread false lies about them.
 Torvald tells his wife that Krogstandt has forgery in his past and he would look weak at the bank for not following up on his decision.
 He dismisses Krogstandt who in turn writes a tell-all letter that arrives in the Helmer's locked mailbox.